motus-engineering/interrupt/_drafts/stm32-zephyr-devcontainer.md

 <!-- excerpt start -->

 This post introduces a Zephyr reference app for an STM32 device, which leverages a devcontainer within VSCode and Docker.
-It lays the foundation for creating a development environment that won't polute your host machine and ensures everyone's build and the automated CI builds are the same thing, every single time.
+It lays the foundation for creating a development environment that won't pollute your host machine and ensures everyone's build and the automated CI builds are the same thing, every single time.

 <!-- excerpt end -->